Gold Toe Brands

 Gold Toe Brands, Inc., is the third-largest United States–based producer of socks.

 History

 Gold Toe was founded by Fritz S. Stern, Fritz Bendheim, and J. Kuglemanin in Bally, Pennsylvania, on September 18, 1919, under the name Great American Knitting Mills.
 In 1923, Rudolf Abrams, a cousin of Fritz Stern's wife, joined the company.

 During the Great Depression, Gold Toe began manufacturing men's socks from high-quality Irish linen, making them resistant to holes and fraying.
 In the 1930s, the company introduced gold acetate thread in the toes of its socks to make them visually distinctive on store shelves.

 In 2002, the manufacturer changed its name to Gold Toe Brands Inc.

 Gold Toe merged with competitor Moretz in 2006 to form Gold Toe Moretz.
-In 2011, Gildan Activewear acquired the company.
+In 2011, Gildan acquired the company.
 The following year, they partnered with the advertising agency, DeVito/Verdi, to “revitalize and contemporize” the brand.